Kim Il Sung and Kim Jong Il portraits: History

-Since the 1940s visual depictions of Kim Il-sung have been commonplace in North Korea.
+Since the 1940s, visual depictions of Kim Il Sung have been commonplace in North Korea.
 The practice was adopted from Stalin portraits in the Soviet Union and portraits of Mao Zedong in China.
-Displaying a portrait of Kim Il-sung in every house became mandatory in the 1970s.
+Displaying a portrait of Kim Il Sung in every house became mandatory in the 1970s.
 The state distributed such portraits and instructed people to display them in their living rooms.
-By Kim Il-sung's 60th birthday in 1972, North Korea had more leader portraits than the Soviet Union or China ever did.
+By Kim Il Sung's 60th birthday in 1972, North Korea had more leader portraits than the Soviet Union or China ever did.
 In 1972, the compulsory display of the portraits was extended to all factories, airports, and railway stations.

-At the end of the decade, North Koreans were told to hang portraits of Kim Jong-il next to their portraits of Kim Il-sung.
-The regulation was put in place relatively late into Kim Jong-il's cult of personality.
-The reason was that he had little, and by 1980 virtually no, competition as the heir apparent.
-The order to do so became unofficially so that North Korean propaganda could claim that there was a spontaneous movement that supported Kim Jong-il.
+At the end of the decade, North Koreans were told to hang portraits of Kim Jong Il next to their portraits of Kim Il Sung.
+The regulation was put in place relatively late into Kim Jong Il's cult of personality.
+The reason was that he had little, and by 1980 virtually no competition as the heir apparent.
+The order to do so became unofficial so that North Korean propaganda could claim that there was a spontaneous movement that supported Kim Jong Il.
 By around 1980, every office and home had the two portraits on display.
 In the 1980s, the rules on portraits were extended yet again to cover rail and subway carriages.
 Buses and trams were excluded for unknown reasons.
-Since the early 1990s, Kim Jong-il portraits have been the same size as those depicting Kim Il-sung, and their display has been standardized so that they are always displayed side by side.
-In the 1990s, a third kind of portrait was added that depicts Kim Jong-il and Kim Il-sung engaged in discussion about state management.
-High-ranking officials were given yet another portrait, that of Kim Il-sung's first wife and mother of Kim Jong-il, Kim Jong-suk.
+Since the early 1990s, Kim Jong Il portraits have been the same size as those depicting Kim Il Sung, and their display has been standardized so that they are always displayed side by side.
+In the 1990s, a third kind of portrait was added that depicts Kim Jong Il and Kim Il Sung engaged in discussion about state management.
+High-ranking officials were given yet another portrait, that of Kim Il Sung's first wife and mother of Kim Jong Il, Kim Jong Suk.
 Offices, however, do not display this picture.
 In recent years, the portraits' societal importance has waned.